clouseauu/fauve/README.md

 # Monet

-TODO: Write a gem description
+Monet is a Rails/Sass gem to easily manage colour schemes — Edit

 ## Installation